 However, the long-term effects of melatonin for kids aren't as clear.
 The American Academy of Pediatrics (AAP) does not recommend melatonin for long-term routine use in kids.

-If your child is having difficulty falling asleep or staying asleep, it might be worth it to explore other options before trying dietary supplements.
+If your child is having difficulty during their bedtime, it might be worth it to explore other options before trying dietary supplements.

 If your little one fights their bedtime, it might be time to curate a better bedtime routine.
 Here's what that can look like: